mlopezd/mlopezd.github.io/index.md

 ### Install DOS boot files into the USB stick

 Now that we have all the necessary tools, it's time to put all of it together.

 **IMPORTANT!** Be extra careful in the following step, we will write directly to a block device with root privileges, which means that you need to be sure you are pointing to the USB stick block device file, and not any other device like your hard drive which could cause data loss.
-Replace "/dev/sdX" with you USB stick device path, you can check which one is with 'lsblk' command:
+Replace "/dev/sdX" with you USB stick device path, you can check which one is with 'lsblk' command.

+Run QEMU with both DOS image and USB as emulated floppy devices:

 ```markdown